elameen37/car-listing/README.md

    - Regularly review and optimize your Firebase usage to control costs.
    - Explore alternatives and exit strategies in case of vendor lock-in concerns.

+# Getting Started

+## Available Scripts

+In the project directory, you can run app in the development mode.\:

+### `npm start`

+OR

+Visit

+Open [https://car-listing-alx-project.vercel.app/](https://car-listing-alx-project.vercel.app/) from your browser.

 ### Steps to create a listing for New User
-- Visit the website.
+- Visit the website
-- Click sign in.
+- Click sign in
-- Click register.
+- Click register
-- Complete the registration form and you will be redirected to your profile page.
+- Complete the registration form and you will be redirected to your profile page
-- Click sell or rent your car button to create your listing.
+- Click sell or rent your car button to create your listing
-- Complete the listing form (All fields are required).
+- Complete the listing form (All fields are required)
 - Create listing
 ### Other features
 - View listing (Offers, cars for sale and cars for rent)